AltBeacon/spec/README.md

 ## Implementation Requirements

-AltBeacon proximity beacon functionality is not limited to single function devices, but can be incorporated as a feature of any device that is Bluetooth Low Energy compliant and which conforms to the requirements defined in _Bluetooth Specification Version 4.0, Volume 0, Part B, Section 4.4 Low Energy Core Configuration or Section 4.5 Basic Rate and Low Energy Combined Core Configuration_.
+AltBeacon proximity beacon functionality is not limited to single-function devices, but can be incorporated as a feature of any device that is Bluetooth Low Energy compliant and which conforms to the requirements defined in _Bluetooth Specification Version 4.0, Volume 0, Part B, Section 4.4 Low Energy Core Configuration or Section 4.5 Basic Rate and Low Energy Combined Core Configuration_.

 AltBeacon advertisements are encapsulated as the payload of a non connectable undirected advertising `PDU` (`ADV_NONCONN_IND`) as defined in _Bluetooth Specification Version 4.0, Volume 6, Part B, Section 2.3 Advertising Channel PDU_.